 Slot Machine FAQ – Part 1 of 4

 This set of questions discusses who invented the first gaming machine, which company first invented electronic slots, and what the largest online progressive slot jackpot was.
-I also tackle a couple of slots misconceptions, including schemes to beat the casinos with progressive betting systems and the myth of slots which are “due” to hit.
+We also tackle a couple of slots misconceptions, including schemes to beat the casinos with progressive betting systems and the myth of slots that are “due” to hit.

 People who need to go to the restroom or get a smoke outside used to leave their coin cup on their seat to reserve their machine.
 With more machines not using coins, people are likely to leave an article of clothing.
 Proper etiquette says respect their belongings and let them return to their machine.
 If you’re the one leaving for a minute, try to return as soon as possible.
 Those who want to be conscientious can ask an attendant to stand next to their machine while they take a break.
 If you use this option, good manners says you tip the attendant for their trouble.

-I don’t like junk mail either, but the slots club is well worth joining.
+No one likes junk mail, but the slots club is well worth joining.
 When you get to the casino, all you have to do is sign up at the chips cage or with the concierge.
 You’ll be issued a slots card.
 Before playing one spin, slide the card into your slot machine.
 Every dollar you bet is recorded and you get credit for the money wagered.
 When you reach certain plateaus, you’ll receive slots club rewards.
 Rewards include cashback and comps.
-The comps might include free meals, free hotel rooms, tickets to shows, or free drinks.
+The comps might include free meals, free hotel rooms, tickets to shows or free drinks.
 All kinds of other promotional offers might accrue.
-Players go on the mailing list, but the casino sends out information on special promotions which are worth knowing about (and I don’t consider spam or junk mail).
+Players go on the mailing list, but the casino sends out information on special promotions that are worth knowing about.
 The slots club adds 1% to 2% to most players’ payback percentage, so you have to look at the comps as money you don’t have to spend.

 Money management does not lower the house edge.
 If that’s the case, money management techniques certainly do not assure you of a winning edge.
-What setting “loss limits” and “win goals” does is keep you from losing all your money in one slots sessions, while assuring you walk away with extra chips when you do get lucky and win.
+Setting “loss limits” and “win goals” keeps you from losing all your money in one slots session, while assuring you walk away with extra chips when you do get lucky and win.
 This keeps you playing longer, but be under no illusions that you have the advantage over the casino on the slot machines.

-At casinos which are licensed, regulated, and audited, online slots are unlikely to be rigged.
+At casinos that are licensed, regulated and audited, online slots are unlikely to be rigged.
 A gambling license gives a casino the ability to run legal slot games where they have a house edge.
 The casino is almost certain to draw in more money than they lose.
 The rewards of cheating do not offset the risks involved.
-Those operators found cheating would lose their costumer base overnight.
+Operators found cheating would lose their costumer base overnight.
 In the first 10 years of online gambling, a few major scandals happened.
-The industry has formed watchdog organizations and several respected third-party companies (such as TST) now audit online casinos, to make sure they are fair and their software is secure.
-All of what I’ve said comes with one major caveat: if you play at a site which isn’t legally licensed and regulated, the slots could be rigged.
+The industry has formed watchdog organizations, and several respected third-party companies (such as TST) now audit online casinos to make sure they are fair and their software is secure.
+All of this comes with one major caveat: if you play at a site which isn’t legally licensed and regulated, the slots could be rigged.

 Airport slots tend to have some of the worst odds in all of casino gambling.
 If you’ve made a trip to Las Vegas and you’re playing on the Vegas Strip, your casino of choice has a ton of competition.
 When you head out to the airport, those airport machines have no competition.
 People are stuck in a terminal waiting for their flight.
 They aren’t heading back into the city.
 They can either sit there people watching, have a drink at the bar, read a magazine, or head to the slot machines.
 The airport is dealing with a captive audience and you’ll pay the price for your captivity.

 Charles Fey invented the slot machine sometime between 1887 and 1895.
-Charles Fey lived in San Francisco at the time, but Fey emigrated from Bavaria in Germany.
+Fey lived in San Francisco at the time but emigrated from Bavaria in Germany.
 The Liberty Bell was the name of the first slot machine.

 The casino has a large house edge at slots, so no betting method assures you’ll win.
-Mathematical simulations have proven time and again the Martingale system make no difference over the long haul.
+Mathematical simulations have proven time and again the Martingale system makes no difference over the long haul.
 The Martingale system is what’s called a progressive betting system.
 Start at a set amount–let’s say $5.
 If you win, bet $5 again.
 If you lose, the Martingale tells you to double your bet.
 So you’d bet $10.
-If you win, you pocket $5 (10 won this time against 5 lost last time).
+If you win, you pocket $5 ($10 won this time against $5 lost last time).
 The bet goes back to the original amount: $5.
 If you lose, you double the wager again, up to $20.
-If you win, then you pocket $5 ($15 from two successive losses against $20 you won).
+If you win, then you pocket $5 ($20 you won minus $15 from two successive losses).
 The winning player goes back to the $5 bet.
 The losing player doubles their bet again: $40.
-If you win, then you pocket $5 ($35 for three consecutive losses against $40 for the winning stake).
+If you win, then you pocket $5 ($40 for the winning stake against $35 for three consecutive losses).
 The winning player again wins $5.
 The losing player doubles their bet again, to $80.

-I repeated the process several times, hoping you’ll notice two patterns.
+Repeating the process several times, you should notice two patterns.
 One, as long as you win, you’re pocketing $5 in each sequence.
 Two, if you lose several times in a row, the bet starts to get huge.
 Unlucky players are likely to start betting much more than they feel comfortable with.
-If a few more losses happen, then they face the risk of ruin, busting most, if not all, of their bankroll.
+If a few more losses happen, then they face the risk of ruin, busting most–if not all–of their bankroll.
 You might think the law of averages says you’re more likely to win after several losses, but that isn’t the case.
-The odds don’t change a bit from a $5 wager and a $160 wager–just how much money you could lose.
+The odds don’t change a bit from a $5 wager to a $160 wager–just how much money you could lose.

 Bally created an “electromechanical” slot machine with the Money Honey in 1963, but the Fortune Coin Company built the first electronic video slot in 1976.